The Diet Doctor policy for grading scientific evidence

 Consistency with what is evolutionarily probable can strengthen evidence, and inconsistency can weaken evidence.

-For example, humans and their ancestors have been eating natural saturated fats for millions of years.
-It’s evolutionarily unlikely that eating it in amounts roughly similar to before is the cause of a new epidemic of chronic disease.
+For example, humans and their ancestors have been eating natural saturated fats for millions of years.14 It’s evolutionarily unlikely that eating it in amounts roughly similar to before is a main cause of a new epidemic of chronic disease.

 On the other hand, refined pure sugar in large quantities is a phenomenon of the last 150 years.
-It’s evolutionarily possible that it could have negative health consequences, as humans may not yet be fully adapted to it.
+It’s evolutionarily possible that it could have negative health consequences, as humans don’t appear to have adapted to it.

-While these examples do not prove cause and effect, they do add context to the scientific evidence and can therefore help elevate or decrease the level of evidence somewhat.
+While these examples do not prove cause and effect, they do add context to the scientific evidence.

 From this perspective it can also be argued that interventions based on eating certain natural foods — or avoiding foods for a short time (e.g. for one day) — are things that the human body should be evolutionarily adapted to, to a large degree.
 These interventions may thus be significantly safer, compared to new drugs or surgical interventions.